July 14, 2020

 NSSE 2008 Results

 Kenyon's Pocket Guide Report 2008 (pdf)

 The Measuring Information Services Outcomes (MISO) survey originated in 2005 to measure interest in and satisfaction with the services offered by merged information service organizations at colleges and universities.
 Unlike more traditionally structured organizations, merged information service organizations combine the management of technology and computing services and library services.
 As such, these organizations offer many and varied services.

-The Cooperative Institutional Research Program annually runs the Freshman Survey (TFS), though Kenyon implements the survey during orientation every other year.
+The Cooperative Institutional Research Program (CIRP) annually runs the Freshman Survey (TFS), though Kenyon only implements the survey during orientation every other year.
 The purpose of the instrument is to get a snapshot of the incoming class in regard to their prior experiences and behaviors, current values and goals, and expectations for college.

 BCSSE is the first survey students may be asked to participate in at Kenyon.
 It's part of the NSSE and FSSE series of surveys and asks students to reflect on their high school experiences and what they are expecting to do and experience during their time at Kenyon.